VakhoKontridze/VCore/Documentation/Modal Presenter.md

 Interface orientation can be retrieved via the environment [1].

-Model size will be constrained to the root.
+Modal size will be constrained to the root.
 Size can be retrieved from the environment [1].

 Root disables all container safe area insets for better frame handling, so safe area insets must be inserted manually, if needed.
 Values must be retrieved via the environment [1], as they cannot be read using a `GeometryReader`.